amandafaig/workshop/worksheet_MAC.md

         open file.m

 When you're ready to save your changes and make your very first commit, go ahead and do so.
-The "-am" means "commit _all_, here's the commit _message_"
+First you need to tell github what files you want to keep track of.
+Using the command `git add -A .` will add absolutely everything that has changed since your last commit to your current commit (which is what we will do for our initial commit) whereas naming the file with `git add file.m` will add only the files specified.

+For your first commit, and in general, you'll want to use `git add -A .`, like so:

 ```
+git add -A .
-git commit -am "Initial commit"
+git commit -m "Initial commit"
 ```

 Almost done.
 Now we need to make the remote repository on github.
 Open up github.com and create Of course, use your username where the code says "username".